-Individual students are required to enter necessary information for registration of courses on the Academic System, using computer on campus.
+Individual students are required to enter necessary information for registration of courses on the Academic c.
+After the first semester of students' third year it is necessary for the supervisor to approve the course registration.

+System, using computer on campus.
 (Detailed instructions will be announced separately.)